Foreign relations of Tuvalu: Regional organisational relations

 In 1993, Tuvalu became a member of the Asian Development Bank.
 Tuvalu endorsed the Treaty of Rarotonga joining itself to the South Pacific Nuclear Free Zone Treaty in 1985.

 In 2004, Tuvalu provided police officers to the Regional Assistance Mission to Solomon Islands (RAMSI).
 Tuvaluan Police officers served as part of RAMSI's Participating Police Force (PPF).

-In November 2011, Tuvalu was one of the eight founding members of Polynesian Leaders Group, a regional grouping intended to cooperate on a variety of issues including culture and language, education, responses to climate change, and trade and investment."New Polynesian Leaders Group formed in Samoa", Radio New Zealand International, 18 November 2011 Tuvalu participates in the Alliance of Small Island States (AOSIS), which is a coalition of small island and low-lying coastal countries that have concerns about their vulnerability to the adverse effects of global climate change.
+In November 2011, Tuvalu was one of the eight founding members of Polynesian Leaders Group, a regional grouping intended to cooperate on a variety of issues including culture and language, education, responses to climate change, and trade and investment.
+Tuvalu participates in the Alliance of Small Island States (AOSIS), which is a coalition of small island and low-lying coastal countries that have concerns about their vulnerability to the adverse effects of global climate change.
 Under the Majuro Declaration, which was signed on 5 September 2013, Tuvalu committed to implement power generation of 100% renewable energy, which was proposed to be implemented using Solar PV (95% of demand) and biodiesel (5% of demand).
 The feasibility of wind power generation will be considered as part of the commitment to increase the use of renewable energy in Tuvalu.

 On 18 February 2016 Tuvalu signed the Pacific Islands Development Forum Charter and formally joined the Pacific Islands Development Forum (PIDF).
 In June 2017, Tuvalu signed the Pacific Agreement on Closer Economic Relations (PACER).